denoland/vscode_deno/README.md

 This extension contributes the following commands to the Command palette.

-- `Enable Deno` - Enable this extension including enable `typescript-deno-plugin`.
+- `deno.enable` - Enable this extension.
-- `Disable Deno` - Disable this extension including disable `typescript-deno-plugin`.
+- `deno.disable` - Disable this extension.
+- `deno.restart_server` - Restart Deno Language Server.

 ## Contribute